 According to signage placed all over Atzompa, many parts of the ruins were simply blocked off due to ‘prevention measures.’
 All of these areas were completely outdoors, while Atzompa probably doesn’t get more than a handful of visitors a day.

-If you’re planning a visit, these nonsensical, unscientific measures are possibly something you might have to deal with.
+If you’re planning a visit, these nonsensical, unscientific measures may be something you have to deal with, but hopefully the hysteria has died down a bit by now.

 Moving on, you can walk up the central path taking you further uphill.
 And on the way, you’ll see the remnants of a local stone quarry.